charlotte-lau-hk/GoogleDriveFolderSync/README.md

 ## Credits

-- This project is derived from "GoogleDriveClone" by Dustin D. (3DTechConsultantsat) at https://github.com/3DTechConsultants/GoogleDriveClone/.
+- This project is derived from GoogleDriveClone by Dustin D. (3DTechConsultantsat) at https://github.com/3DTechConsultants/GoogleDriveClone/.
 - This project uses Showdown v2.1.0 at https://github.com/showdownjs/showdown